navikt/pam-stilling-feed/docs/index.markdown

    Accept: application/json
    Authorization: Bearer <your secret key>
    If-Modified-Since: $lastModified
-   If-None-Match: $etag (only provide this if etag is not null, i.e. don't provide etag in first call)
+   If-None-Match: $etag (not mandatory: only provide this if etag is not null, i.e. don't provide etag in first call)

    if (response.status == 200) {
      lastModifed = response.header.last-modified